rafalp/async-caches/docs/api.md

 ##### `timeout`

-Integer with number of seconds after which key will expire and will be removed by the cache.
+Integer with number of seconds after which set key will expire and will be removed by the cache.

 Defaults to `None` (cache forever), unless default timeout is set for cache.